 Ducks, depending on your state, are categorized as pets instead of agricultural animals at some stores and you only need to purchase a pair instead of 6.
 (You must always have a pair.)

-After many debate with my husband, we started looking around prior to Easter to see which breeds we could find.
+I eventually started looking around prior to Easter to see which breeds I could find.
 I wanted a duck that wasn’t as large as a Pekin, but not small enough to fly.
 My dream duck was an Indian Runner as they are adorable and look like bowling pins, but we couldn’t find them at a rural lifestyle retail store.
 The breeds we found were Pekin, Rouen, and Khaki Campbell.
 We settled on Khaki Campbell ducks as they are prolific egg layers and are the next best thing to an Indian Runner as that’s where part of their breeding originates.
 They were also only $1 a piece at the local Tractor Supply.
 So we purchased four (to increase our odds of getting at least one hen).
 We named them Tully, Quackers, Beaker, and the Notorious P.I.P.

 When we got them, we were told they were around 5 days to a week old.
 They were larger than the other ducklings that were there, which is why I think they were so cheap.
 And they weren’t your standard Easter duck.
 They were still so cute and very skiddish.
 We purchased an oversized storage bin for them and clipped a heat lamp to it for them to sleep in the garage.
 We changed their bedding every two days.
 And we let them outside on warm days.
 Now they are almost 8 – 9 weeks old and they have changed drastically.
 Since they are older and nights are warmer, they no longer require a heat lamp and we let them outside in this pen during the day with 4 gallons of fresh water and 2 cups of starter feed.
 Depending on how messy and hungry they are, we replace this once when we get home from work and let them play before night fall when we put them back in the garage.
 Any fresh scraps I get from preparing dinner, I usually throw their way.
 And sometimes some frozen peas, slugs, and anything else we find (but no bread).